Search icon

 • Check engine light: Your car’s check engine light may light up if there’s an issue with the engine components.
 The sludge/improper oil flow can damage the components and sensors.
 Hence, the engine check light will warn you about the malfunction.
 It would be best to immediately visit the service centre when this light comes on.

 • Check oil light: A check oil light turns on when there’s insufficient oil or low oil pressure.
 The latter is caused due to sludge inside the engine.
-The thickened engine oil can also trigger the check engine oil light.
-Whatever might be the reason, you should immediately get the engine checked when you see this light on your car’s dashboard.
+The thickened engine oil can also trigger the check engine light.
+Whatever the reason might be, you should immediately get the engine checked when you see this light on your car’s dashboard.

 • Low fuel efficiency: The engine is stressed and has to work harder due to the thick and sticky sludge deposited on the engine components.
 It results in increased fuel consumption.
 In turn, it will reduce the fuel economy.
 If the mileage drops without you changing your driving style, it indicates sludge formation.